-Digital Media BA students, whether they are enrolled through the School of the Arts, Media, Performance and Design or the Lassonde School of Engineering, take a common set of required courses.
+Digital Media students, whether they are enrolled through the School of the Arts, Media, Performance and Design or the Lassonde School of Engineering, take a common set of required courses.